 The Foundation's Retirement Plan Committee oversees and monitors the pension plan investment policy with technical expertise provided by the Fund Evaluation Group.
-To realize the plan's expected rate of return and be within an actuarial tolerance range based on asset allocation, pension plan assets are split (80%/20%) between the Vanguard Total World Stock Index Fund Institutional Shares (VTWIX) and the Western Asset Core Plus Bond Fund (WACPX), respectively, with accounts held at and reported by The Vanguard Group.
+During fiscal year 2024, to realize the plan's expected rate of return and be within an actuarial tolerance range based on asset allocation, the pension plan assets are split (60%/40%) between the Vanguard Total World Stock Index Fund Institutional Shares (VTWIX) and the Dodge & Cox Income Fund (DODIX), respectively, with accounts held at and reported by The Vanguard Group.
+During fiscal year 2023, the pension plan assets were split (80%/20%) between VTWIX and the Western Asset Core Plus Bond Fund (WACPX), respectively, with accounts held at and reported by The Vanguard Group.

 The VTWIX equity fund tracks the performance of a benchmark index that measures the investment return for large-, mid-, and small-capitalization global stocks.
+The DODIX bond fund tracks a highly selective, diversified, and actively managed core fixed income fund portfolio, consistent with long-term preservation of capital.
 The WACPX bond fund focuses mainly on a high-quality, U.S. domestic core fixed-income portfolio that may be enhanced with an allocation to high-yield, non-U.S. and emerging market debt.
-The asset allocation was selected to maximize the return as pension plan cash flow requirements may be met by the Foundation's operating budget, as needed.
+The asset allocation was selected to balance capital appreciation with capital preservation, while maintaining a stable funded status on the pension plan.
+Investment returns are supplemented with pension plan cash flow from the Foundation's operating budget, as needed.